5 Employee Benefits New Year’s Resolutions You Should Make

 Max out your HSA

-The average Discovery Benefits participant contributes $1,872 to their Health Savings Account (HSA).
-Even if your employer contributes $839 (the average Discovery Benefits employer contribution), your account is still short of what the IRS allows for HSA individual contributions each year (the 2020 HSA limits are $3,550 for individuals and $7,100 for family).
+The average participant contributes $1,872 to their Health Savings Account (HSA).
+Even if your employer contributes $839 (the average contribution for those who contribute, according to Devenir), your account is still short of what the IRS allows for HSA individual contributions each year (the 2020 HSA limits are $3,550 for individuals and $7,100 for family).

 If you’re able to contribute more to your HSA, it makes financial sense to do so.
 These accounts are individually owned, and all funds carry over from year to year.
 That makes HSAs valuable as both a spending and a savings tool.
 And, with an HSA, you can adjust your contributions at any time during your plan year.